smathermather/OpenAerialMap/oam-components/oam-c.md

 * timestamp_of_production - when was a datasource produced (i.e. originally acquired by a satellite)
 * timestamp_of_insertion - when was a datasource inserted in the catalogue
 * timestamp_of_update - when was a datasource updated in the catalogue
-* oam_status - status of the datasoruce (i.e. published, hidden, deleted, ...)
+* oam_status - status of the datasource (i.e. published, hidden, deleted, ...)

 {% include blocks/h3.html title="User definition" %}

-A OAM user is authenticated using an external OAuth service provided by OpenStreetMap [http://wiki.openstreetmap.org/wiki/OAuth]().
+A OAM user is authenticated using an external authentication providers.
 However, it will be possible to use the OAM even without a working internet connection under following assumptions:

 * user has at least once accessed and authenticated on the OAM
 * local copy of the Catalogue Index